devdinie/sMRI_StatisticalAnalysis/05-Statistical_Analysis.md

 Considering a single subject: The required stats could be found within the respective folders.
 Segmentation statistics of subcortical structures can be found in _aseg.stats_ .
 When using FreeSurfer, the segmented left hippocampal volume is: ``` 4287 mm^3 ```

-##### Volumetric Analysis: ROI differences in Young, Middle Aged, Nondemented and Demented Older Adults
+##### • ROI differences in Young, Middle Aged, Nondemented and Demented Older Adults

 Once a dataset is processed, the volumes of each ROI can be collected and included in a .csv file (or other formats you prefer).

 As processing takes time, for this example we use processed freesurfer outputs for ROI that is available on the OASIS website.
 The summarized freesurfer outputs from the OASIS1 dataset can be downloaded [here](/5_OtherFiles/OASIS_FS_ASEG.csv).